IN THIS ARTICLE

 To access the dashboard in the Qumulo Core UI remotely, use any node's IP address to connect via web browser.

 For additional guidance on cluster configuration and getting started, reference the Qumulo Installation FAQ article for more details.

-You should now be able to successfully image the nodes and create a cluster for HPE Apollo 4200 hardware
+You should now be able to successfully prepare the nodes for installing Qumulo Core and create a cluster on HPE Apollo 4200 hardware

 Like what you see?
 Share this article with your network!